jack-scratch/jsynth-components-reese/README.md

 Takes hooks as props and calls them on various events, passing the internal value as an argument.

 ### `<Btn />`
-Calls a function on push.
+Calls a function on push or release.

 ### `<Knob />`
 Calls a function on turning, providing a value.